-If you Google “the best beaches in Montenegro”, Budva pops up first … which is pretty convenient for the ILP volunteers who get to spend their semester abroad actually living here!
+If you Google “the best beaches in Montenegro”, Budva usually pops up first … which is pretty convenient for the ILP volunteers who get to spend their semester abroad actually living here!
 Seriously, Budva is the hot spot for beach goers.
 During the summer you’ll find the beaches lined with umbrellas, making for some dreamy photos.
 Plan on paying about $10-15 to rent out 2 beach chairs and an umbrella for the day.
-As heads up, most of the beaches in this area are pebble beaches, not sandy ones but that just makes for clearer than clear water.
+And heads up, most of the beaches in this area are pebble beaches, not sandy ones, but that just makes for pristine, clear water.
 You don’t have to travel far from Budva to find all that you’re looking for.

 This spot is one of the largest beaches in the country and if you’re anything like us, you’ll love being able to spread out and avoid the crowds here.
 Even during the summer when the tourists flock to Budva and Becici, you’ll find it a bit less crowded here simply because of its size.
 Jaz is well known for water sports, so if you’re hoping to rent a paddle board or a kayak and do more than just sunbathe, we recommend heading here.

-It’s a short distance from Budva Old Town — you can catch a bus for about 1 euro, but it's much more convenient to grab a taxi and splitting the cost with your group for the 10 minute ride.
-Entrance is free, but you might want to bring some euros if you plan to rent things like a bed and umbrella.
+It’s a short distance from Budva Old Town, so you can catch a bus for about 1 euro.
+But, it's much more convenient to grab a taxi and split the cost with your group for the 10-minute ride.
+Entry is free, but you might want to bring some euros if you plan to rent things like a bed and umbrella.

 We have a feeling our ILP volunteers will be relaxing and swimming in this cove quite a bit.
 This beach is not only one of the favorites in the Budva area, but in all of the country.
-The water is incredibly clear here and the beach is set right up against lush green cliffsides.
+The water is incredibly clear and the beach is set right up against lush green cliffsides.
 Plus, it’s a great place to find little pieces of green sea glass!
-It’s pretty small (less than ¼ of a mile) and is technically two twin beaches that are connected by a small cave-like tunnel (can you spot the tunnel in the photo below?).
+It’s pretty small (less than ¼ of a mile) and is technically two twin beaches that are connected by a small cave-like tunnel.